 2.7 Periodic Scheme Review

 1. All taught schemes (undergraduate and postgraduate, including collaborative and franchised schemes), will be subject to Periodic Scheme Review (PSR) every 5 years.
 New schemes will be approved for a 5 year period or until the next scheduled PSR.
-Quality Assurance Committee (QAC) will maintain a register of schemes to be reviewed, and Faculties will be asked to confirm that this list is accurate and current, taking account of schemes that are to be withdrawn or suspended.
+The Acadermic Registry will maintain a register of schemes to be reviewed, and faculties will invite departments to confirm that this list is accurate and current, taking account of schemes that are to be withdrawn or suspended.

-2. The timeframe for PSR will be determined by QAC.
-Where it is feasible to do so, QAC will schedule joint events to coincide with review visits by external Professional, Statutory and Regulatory Bodies (PSRBs), or with the University’s internal IDPA process.
-If a PSRB review is conducted by a process and panel consistent with PSR, the QAC may approve the re-approval of schemes based on the report of the external body.
+2. The timeframe for PSR will be determined by Academic Board in consultation with faculties.
+Where it is feasible to do so, joint events will be scheduled to coincide with review visits by external Professional, Statutory and Regulatory Bodies (PSRBs), or with the University’s internal IDPA process.
+If a PSRB review is conducted by a process and panel consistent with PSR, the faculty may approve the re-approval of schemes based on the report of the external body.

-3. The membership of the PSR Approval Panel will be determined by QAC in discussions with the Faculty, but will include the following:
+3. The membership of the PSR Approval Panel will be determined bythe faculty in discussions with the Academic Registry, but will include the following:

 (i) Chair, an experienced member of academic staff;

-(ii) One academic member of staff, normally the Faculties' Director of Learning and Teaching;
+(ii) One academic member of staff, normally the Faculty’s Associate Dean (Learning and Teaching);

 (iii) An external assessor, normally a serving external examiner (normally a maximum of two externals);

-Once the membership has been agreed by QAC, the Academic Registry will convene the PSR panel in accordance with the published timeframe.
-The Faculty will be invited to nominate scheme coordinators or theme leaders to attend the meeting to summarise the main aims of the scheme and to answer the panel’s questions.
+Once the membership has been agreed by Academic Board, the Academic Registry will convene the PSR panel in accordance with the published timeframe.
+The academic department will be invited to nominate scheme coordinators or theme leaders to attend the meeting to summarise the main aims of the scheme and to answer the panel’s questions.

-4. Faculties will be required to provide the following documentation for PSR, following initial discussions at Faculty level committees:
+4. Departments will be required to provide the following documentation for PSR, following initial discussions at faculty level committees:

 (i) PSR Evaluation template, which will provide reflection on the development of the schemes since the previous PSR or initial approval, a summary of cumulative changes, and an outline of steps taken to address the inclusive curriculum;